vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 If you stare long enough you can see that it's wrong.
-To convince yourself that this is not just a rounding issue you can print both 1.2345678901234567 and 1.234567890123457 with precision of 17 and see that this give different results.
+To convince yourself that this is not just a rounding issue you can print both 1.2345678901234567 and 1.234567890123457 with precision of 17 and see that this gives different results.

 **Conclusion**: 2/10 because it gets the most important part wrong but at least does it in a fancy and slightly less wrong way than the previous answer.